Security & vulnerability disclosure

 If your finding relates to personal data (GDPR / UK Data Protection Act 2018) — for instance, data exposure, unauthorised access, or broken access controls on user data — mark the email "GDPR disclosure" instead.
 We treat privacy incidents as a separate workstream with its own response chain, and we have a regulatory 72-hour clock we need to respect.

-machine-readable (security.txt)
+Machine-readable (security.txt)

 Per RFC 9116, a machine-readable copy of this contact is available at /.well-known/security.txt.
 Researcher tools should pick it up automatically.